The Prime Phoenix (querying as Forcefinder Phoenix)

-Megan stood atop Rafter Two, looking at the whiproom down below.
+Megan stood atop Rafter Two, looking at the whiproom down below her.
 Rows of metal chairs lined the cement floor, the sweaty, heaving bodies of fearful women sitting in them wrapped in chains.
 She licked her lips, quieting the flicker of her heartbeat.

 She’d always hated it here.

 The Den was a special section of the Framework, where only the richest topsiders came.
 This room was the worst of them: deep and rotten, filled with the scent of men and fear, of dark blood and arousal and shame.
 Metal rafters formed a scaffold twelve feet overhead, overlooking the sounds of what they did here in the whiproom: whips, of course, and harder things.
 Things she had to keep her eyes away from.
 Things for which a soul might bleed.

-But tonight, she had a job to do.
+Tonight, she had a job to do.
 She flitted down from the metal rafter, landing silently beside one of the chairs.
-Dim, bluish fluorescent lights flickered overhead, illuminating the space.
+Blue lights flickered overhead, revealing flashing necks, glimmering teeth.
 She heard cries of pleasure and of pain, the crack of whips, the rattle of thick chains.

 She wiped a sheen of sweat from her brow.

-Right.
-Her job.
 Queen had entrusted her with the job, after all.
 And pissing off Queen was the last thing she wanted to do.
-So she stood, checking the pinblade at her side, and launched herself at Gentleman One.
+So she stood, checked the pinblade at her side, and launched herself at Gentleman One.

 He was short, for a Gentleman.
 Short and portly, with a grimace on his face.
-And so it was the work of but mere seconds for Megan to draw her pinblade, steel flashing quickly in the dark, to swipe it wide, feeling the thin but supple give of flesh.
-It took no time for her to see the blood well up inside his newly tattered shirt, to see the expression on his face as he stumbled, clutching at the wound, eyes wide as he fell to the cold cement floor.
+And so it was the work of but mere seconds for Megan to draw her pinblade, steel flashing quickly in the dark, and swipe it wide, feeling the thin but supple give of flesh.
+It took no time for her to see the blood well up inside his newly tattered shirt, to see the expression on his face as he stumbled, clutching at the wound, eyes open as he fell to the cold cement floor.